jhpyle/docassemble/_docs/fields.md

 a [`modules`] block.
 Then, in your `fields` item you could simply write `object labeler: my_labeling_function`.

+Here is an example that uses `object labeler` to label a `datatype: object` list of addresses.

+{% include side-by-side.html demo="object-radio-address" %}

+<a name="help generator"></a><a name="image generator"></a>Similar to
+the way `object labeler` works, you can specify a `help generator` lambda function that takes the object as its argument and returns help text associated with a choice.
+You can also specify an `image generator` lambda function that generates the image that should be associated with the choice.

+{% include side-by-side.html demo="object-radio-fruit" %}

 ## <a name="embed"></a>Embedding fields within a paragraph

 Within a [`fields`] question, you can include fill-in fields within